Quotes — price a job and get customer sign-off before the work starts

 Send a quote to a customer

-- Open the quote and verify the line items, totals, and customer are correct.
+- Open the quote and verify the price, totals, and customer are correct.

 - Click Actions → Mark as Sent.
 The status changes to SENT and